storesafe/cordova-sqlite-storage/README.md

   - REGEXP support (Android/iOS)
   - Pre-populated database (Android/iOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
-- Windows version uses the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component and has the following limitations:
+- Windows version includes a customized version of the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component and has the following limitations:
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing
+  - INVALID error code and inconsistent error message in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
+  - It is **not** possible to use this plugin with the default "Any CPU" target.
+A specific target CPU type **must** be specified when building an app with this plugin.
 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/Windows)
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - iOS versions supported: 7.x/8.x/9.x